felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Learning\'](https://www.youtube.com/watch?v=_WCfaGarc4U) fit the bill.

 What I want you to remember from this chapter is that my learning system didn't just fall on me from the heavens.
+I had to look for it.
 I failed a bunch of times before stumbling upon a process that worked for me.
 I asked my partner for help and suggestions when I realized I was out of ideas.
 I searched on YouTube for insight.
 I was at my most vulnerable then,